You step on the scale after a week of “dieting” and your weight hasn’t budged;

 Generally, when people hit obstacles and ask what’s holding them back from success in life, they go one of two ways…

-Route 1: They get knocked down by issues, frustrated, and start to look for someone else to blame.
-Sometimes they even blame themselves and they give up.
+Route 1: They get knocked down by issues, are frustrated, and start to look for someone else to blame.
+Sometimes they even blame themselves and give up.
 These are negative mental habits.

 Route 2: They realize there’s a challenge that needs to be overcome, and they get to work on it.
 Even if it takes 3 times as long as expected, they keep persisting, because they have an underlying belief that they can become better and they can learn from it.

 The difference between the 2 routes is explained by: